 Surface water includes lakes, rivers, and streams.
-82% of the public water supply in Ireland comes from surface water.
+Over 70% of the public water supply in the United Kingdom come from surface water.
 Rainwater runoff from farms can wash nitrates and pesticides into rivers and waterways, which can find their way into the drinking water supply.
 Groundwater sources include aquifers and underground lakes that collect rain that has seeped through cracks and pores before the water collects in pockets between the rocks that sit deep within the ground.
 Utility companies tap groundwater where there isn’t enough supply of surface water to service the community.

 How is water treated?

 Water goes through a rigorous treatment process to remove any compound that could pose a threat to our health.
 This treatment process involves four stages that make your water ‘clean enough to drink.’